Hanuman, the Untold Story: CHAPTER ONE

-We begin today a series of eight Hanuman Tails, opps, Tales.
+We begin today a series of eleven Hanuman Tails, opps, Tales.
 It's a fascinating story which will unfold slowly in the days ahead.

 We begin with Gurudeva's vision of Hanuman, wherein he saw the God as powerful, overwhelmingly so, inhumanly so, divinely so.
 Thus it was that Gurudeva set in motion having a massive granite stone sculpture made of Lord Hanuman.
 His instructions were clear: make Him noble and muscular.
 He must look powerful, strong.